 But I wanted “the works”!

-By contrast, comprehensive form home insurance (sometimes called “all risk” insurance) is like ordering a pizza with the works.
-It’s fully loaded with everything you can imagine.
-But if the insurance company would like to exclude a topping (maybe they’ve chosen to not insure anchovies), the onus is on the company to specifically inform you in writing of the exclusion.
-There are lots of common exclusions out there, so pay attention to what your insurance company and your specific policy have flagged.
-Some examples might include losses caused by:
+By contrast, comprehensive form home insurance (sometimes called “all risk” insurance) is more like ordering a pizza with every single topping the pizzeria has to offer.
+But one difference worth noting is that if your insurance company chooses to exclude something from your coverage, the exclusion has to be specifically outlined in your policy.
+There are a lot of common exclusions — and some that may come as a surprise — so pay attention to what your insurance company and your specific policy have flagged.
+Some examples of common exclusions might include:

 Get the most bang for your pizza bucks

-At the end of the day, home insurance policies — like pizza toppings — are all about personal preference.
-You’ll need to assess what valuables need to be covered (just like what toppings you value) and weigh the benefits of coverage with the costs.
-On average, broad form home insurance premiums are about 10% cheaper than comprehensive premiums.
-And if you choose to add more endorsements to be covered, the price will be higher.
-Comprehensive form insurance might cost a bit more, but in the event of a loss, you might be happy you paid the extra costs.
+At the end of the day, home insurance policies — like pizza toppings — are all about personal preference and availability.
+You’ll need to decide what coverage matters most to you and weigh the benefits of that coverage with the costs.
+Comprehensive form insurance might cost a bit more than broad form, but in the event of a loss, you might be happy you paid for the extra coverage.

-If you’re still having trouble deciding on your coverage (or pizza toppings, for that matter!), an insurance broker can give you all the information you need to make a sound decision — at no cost to you.
+If you’re still having trouble deciding on your coverage, contact your insurance broker to get all the information you need to make a sound decision — at no cost to you.